-Sagada has been one of the favorite tourist spots of the Filipinos for its cold weather, interesting culture, exciting activities, and beautiful scenery.
+Sagada has been one of the favorite tourist spots of Filipinos for its cold weather, interesting culture, exciting activities, and beautiful scenery.
 It is located in the mountainous province of Mountain Province in the Cordillera Administrative Region.
-There’s a lot to do in Sagada from spelunking, kayaking, exploring waterfalls and historical sites, nature hikes to participating in tribal celebrations.
+There’s a lot to do in Sagada from spelunking, kayaking, exploring waterfalls and historical sites, and nature hikes to participating in tribal celebrations.

 BACK TO BONTOC

 Sagada was our last destination for our Cordillera Trip.
 We’ve spent a lot of time on the road so we’re left with a tight schedule upon arriving in Sagada.
 From Buscalan, we rode the monster jeepney again going back to Bontoc.
 The sun was high and we were at the top again, imagine the heat and our positions, but it was good as the view from the top was amazing.

 Once we arrived at Bontoc, we went straight to the terminal where we rode a jeepney going to Sagada.
 To our surprise, we met the German Traveler we first encountered in Banaue.
 She and a French one became our companions during our stay in Sagada.
 This is probably one of the highlights of our Sagada Trip, meeting and sharing stories with new people.